AlixMenard/transmob/README.md

 - Go to the *transmob* folder.
 - Run "start.vbs".
 After the first use, a shortcut will be created on the Desktop for easier access.
 - The process will update, then start, no worries if it is a little long.
+- A window will give you 2 options : the video analyse program, or [additional tools ("Outils additionnels")](#Tools)
 ### Start option 2
 - Open a powershell/commandline shell : win+r, type "powershell" or "cmd", enter
 - Navigate to the git repository (at *<previous_path>/transmob*).
 See [Install](https://github.com/AlixMenard/transmob/blob/main/MDFIles/INSTALL.md) for more info about shell navigation.